garg-saurav/DeepNAT-2D/README.md

 ### Presentation Link
 https://docs.google.com/presentation/d/1cP-nDOe79ci2ySgskidZrjB0JQo-mHwHrcMaVQJ2Dl4/edit?usp=sharing

+### How can I run the notebook?
+1. Save the complete DeepNAT-2D folder in your google drive.
+2. Make a copy of the Colab Notebook and there you go!

 ### References
 - Wachinger C, Reuter M, Klein T. DeepNAT: Deep convolutional neural network for segmenting neuroanatomy.
 Neuroimage.
 2018;170:434‐445. doi:10.1016/j.neuroimage.2017.02.035